 I’ll also point out that high-intensity interval training has proven to result is significant fat loss despite forcing you to burn mostly sugar.

 In essence, calories lost via running are borrowed while calories burn while walking are owned.

 How Much Fat And Sugar Do You Burn During Walking

 Using a measurement called respiratory quotient (RQ) we can determine how much sugar and fat you burn during a specific type of exercise.
 A brisk walk has a RQ of 0.8, which translates to 33.4% of calories coming from sugar and 66.6% of calories coming from fat (give or take).

 In an hour walking session that burns 250 calories, you’ll burn approximately 166 fat calories and 84 sugar calories.
-This amounts to approximately 18.4 grams of fat and 16.8 grams of sugar (just over three teaspoons of table sugar).
+This amounts to approximately 18.4 grams of fat (equal to approximately 1.5 tablespoons of pure butter) and 16.8 grams of sugar (just over three teaspoons of table sugar).
 Of course, a lot of factors may push these numbers up or down, such as how fast you walk, how fit you are, and how much you weigh.